I-MH/cv/README.md

   -  forecasting,
   -  classification, and
   -  efficient estimation.
-- I am currently developing novel methodologies for healthcare technologies for 2050 @ [QUEST](https://healthcare-quest.com).
+- Part of my current project involves developing novel methodologies for healthcare technologies for 2050 @ [QUEST](https://healthcare-quest.com).
 QUEST is a EPSRC funded project joint with colleagues at the University of Glasgow. <br>

 ## Employment